 I have hiked this in both March and again in August and I failed in March because I was scared of heights and didn’t quite feel like I had a good gait on the muddy trail.

 It is not necessarily safe to do this hike alone if you don’t know what you’re doing, hence why a tour may be a good option for many.
 You will get to see insanely beautiful views not only have Kalsoy but other islands, as well!

 The views are so epic that the new James Bond film “No Time to Die” filmed scenes there.

 The Classic Tour of Vagar (4 Hours)

 ⇒ Book it Here

 What’s included?
-This tour comes with a tour guide and transportation included from Torshavn to all the sights.
-You will also receive a packed lunch for your Torshavn day tour.
+This tour comes with a tour guide and transportation around Vagar (but starting on Vagar) to all the sights.

 As of April 5, 2019, a fee has been assessed to hike to Lake Sørvagsvatn.
 This fee is about $67 including the hiking guide.
 All the more reason to book this amazing tour.